Main types of fans|Classification by material, use, place of origin, size, and correct usage

 How to open a folding fan [20]

 To open a fan, first hold it lightly with both hands, with the outer bone facing upward.
 Then, with your right hand on top of the fan, support it with your left hand from below.
 Next, after placing your right hand on the main point of the fan, place your left thumb around the middle of the fan and push it up to the right side to spread it out.
 Once the fan is slightly opened in this way, spread it out slowly with both hands.
 It is important to open the fan carefully to make it last longer.
-Also, when fanning with a folding fan, support the main bone of the fan and fan it.
+Also, when fanning with a fan, support the main bone of the fan.
 If you fan it with your fingers on the middle bone, it may break.

 How to close a fan [21].